jsdclxvi/Reforestation/README.md

-## Why did the tree go to the dentist?
-It needed a root canal.
+## What musical instrument is found in the bathroom?
+A tuba toothpaste.